-During 2017, the Company purchased 1,448,109 CPPI Shares pursuant to a normal course issuer bid commenced March 3, 2017, and renewed on March 2, 2018.
-For additional information regarding these normal course issuer bids, see the section of the Company's Annual Information Form dated February 22, 2018 entitled "Business of CPPI - Other Significant Events - Normal Course Issuer Bid."
+During 2018, the Company purchased 500 CPPI Shares pursuant to a normal course issuer bid commenced March 3, 2017, which was renewed again on March 7, 2019.
+For additional information regarding these normal course issuer bids, see the section of the Company's Annual Information Form dated February 21, 2019 entitled "Business of CPPI - Other Significant Events - Normal Course Issuer Bid."